bincyber/pkictl/docs/Provision PKI for Kubernetes.md

   - a Policy mapped to the `peer` and `server` Roles and a Policy mapped to the `client` Role

 - an Intermediate CA for the Kubernetes API server with a TTL of 5 years
-  - this CA issues client certificates used to permit kubelet, controller manager, and scheduler to authenticate to the Kubernetes API server
-  - the private key for this intermediate CA is exported and stored in the KV engine kv/kube-ca so that it can be retrieved by the Kubernetes master nodes
   - a Policy permitting the CA private key to be retrieved from the KV engine
-  - while a Role and Policy can be defined for this CA, it's simpler to place the CA cert and private key on the master nodes and leave the generation of the actual TLS certificates to kubeadm

 - an Intermediate CA for the Kubernetes [Aggregation layer](https://kubernetes.io/docs/tasks/access-kubernetes-api/configure-aggregation-layer/) with a TTL of 5 years
-  - the private key for this intermediate CA is exported and stored in the KV engine kv/kube-fp-ca so that it can be retrieved by the Kubernetes master nodes
   - a Role named `client` to generate or sign TLS client certificates for the front-proxy
   - a Policy mapped to the `client` Role

+The Kubernetes CA issues client certificates to allow the kubelet, controller manager, and scheduler to authenticate to the Kubernetes API server.
+  - the private key for this CA is exported and stored in the KV engine `kv/kube-ca` so that it can be retrieved by the Kubernetes master nodes
+  - while a Role and Policy for issuing certificates can be defined for this CA, it's simpler to retrieve the CA cert and private key on the master nodes and leave the generation of the TLS certificates to `kubeadm init`

+The private key of the Aggregation Layer CA is exported and stored in the KV engine `kv/kube-fp-ca` so that it can be retrieved by the Kubernetes master nodes.

 ## Programmatically retrieve certificates

 After the CAs are provisioned in Vault, certificates can be programmatically retrieved by the Kubernetes master nodes.
 This example will show how this can be done using Ansible.
 We will assume that the external etcd cluster is already operational.

 Obtain a Vault token for each policy created in the previous step:

+    # token to retrieve etcd server/peer certificates
+    $ vault token create -policy=etcd-ca-server-policy -ttl=1h

     # token to retrieve etcd client certificates
     $ vault token create -policy=etcd-ca-client-policy -ttl=1h